- What's a Resource?

 Resource Types #

 Resource types allow resources that share a common set of attributes to be managed together.
 Custom attributes for a resource type will apply to all resources of that type.
+Resource Types are available as filters across Booked.

 Resource types can be added, updated, and removed by clicking the Resource Types option from the top right menu within Manage Resources.